CCiwy/CCiwy/README.md

 ![Bash logo](https://github.com/odb/official-bash-logo/blob/master/assets/Logos/Icons/PNG/32x32.png)

 Python for backend, JavaScript/HTML/CSS for frontend.
 Python and Bash for scripts (mostly around setting up projects, managing projects and deployment).
-SQL (mostly Postgres) for Databses.
+SQL (mostly Postgres) for Databases.
 Played around with Rust and Typescript, but i'm at a beginner level.
 I have used PHP and JAVA in the past, but not in the recent years.
 I also did some C, C# and C++ but I'm completly out of practice.